christianoleo66/java_cli_calculator/README.md

 # Tools

-…whatever think does the job.
+…whatever you think does the job.

 For a start: